-Our amended and restated bylaws and corporate governance guidelines provide our Board of Directors with flexibility to combine or separate the positions of Chairman of the Board of Directors and Chief Executive Officer and/or the implementation of a lead director in accordance with its determination that utilizing one or the other structure would be in the best interests of our company.
+Our amended and restated bylaws and corporate governance guidelines provide our Board of Directors with flexibility to combine or separate the positions of Chairman of the Board of Directors and Chief Executive Officer or to implement a lead director in accordance with its determination that utilizing any particular structure would be in the best interests of our company.
 Mr. Lanfear currently serves as the Chairman of the Board of Directors and Mr. Wahlström currently serves as the lead independent director of the Board of Directors.
-All of our directors are encouraged to make suggestions for Board of Director's agenda items of pre-meeting materials.
+All of our directors are encouraged to make suggestions for Board meeting agenda items.
 In addition, in his role as lead independent director, Mr. Wahlström presides over the executive sessions of the Board of Directors in which Mr. Lanfear, as the Chief Executive Officer, does not participate and serves as a liaison to management on behalf of the independent members of the Board of Directors.